mpanighetti/dnd5e-mote/lore/timekeeping.md

 ### Tides of Fathoms

-- **Type:** lunar
+- **Type:** lunar (Kiva)
 - **Introduction:** pre-Esterfell settlement
 - **Usage:** [Xiahulia](../societies/xiahulia.md)

-The Tides of Fathoms divide the year into twelve months based directly on Kiva's orbit.
-The number of days in a Kivan month or in the lunar year thus vary depending on whether a lunar day occurs during that period of time, as the Xiahuli include these days in a given month to keep their measures consistent with Kiva's varying orbital period and the resulting tidal forces.
+The Tides of Fathoms divide the year into twelve months based directly and exclusively on Kiva's orbital period.
+The number of days in a Tidal month or Tidal year thus vary depending on whether a lunar day occurs during that period of time, as the Xiahuli include these days in a given month to keep their measures consistent with Kiva's varying orbital period and the resulting tidal forces.

 | Number | Name   |
 |:-------|:-------|